rackerlabs/rackspace-how-to/CONTRIBUTING.md

    If the settings are not correct, use the drop down menus to select the correct settings.
 The fork menus may not be present.

-10. Describe the reasons for your change in the comment box, than select **Create pull request**.
+9. Describe the reasons for your change in the comment box, and then select **Create pull request**.

 **Note:** If your article includes images, send an email to <how-to@rackspace.com> with the image files.
 Note where the images belong in the article by using comments: `<!--this is a comment-->`.